Reddey/FF4x0-Flyte/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug you found in the modpack, whether it be something simple or complex.
+about: Report a bug found in the modpack, please only report gameplay and technical issues in this form.
+If your issue is of another nature, please resort to the other forms or create a custom one.
 title: "[BUG]"
 labels: bug
 assignees: Reddey